trevismd/permutations-stats/README.md

 # permutations-stats
 Python only permutation-based statistical tests, accelerated with numba.
 ## Status
+### Statistical tests
-Brunner Munzel and Friedman tests (repeated measures) are implemented at the moment.
+Brunner Munzel [1] and Friedman [2] tests (repeated measures) are implemented.

 Exact testing (all permutations) and approximate method (simulation) are available.

+Two functions for bootstrapping-based confidence intervals calculations for mean and median are also implemented (not documented yet).

+## Why this package ?
+This work aims to provide fast permutation-based statistical tests in Python.
+Some tests are not available publicly in an exact mode (computing all possible permutations) or with simulations.
+So if certain assumptions cannot be made about the data (such as normality or a sufficiently large sample), these implementations shouldn't be used.
+For example, the Brunner Munzel [1] test is implemented in scipy but not with an exact calculation.
+The statistic can be used with the public API but it can take some time ran thousands of times (the p-value is also calculated for each iteration).

-In the current implementation, a few seconds are required to compile on the fly.
+This packages reimplements the looping of permutations and statistical tests with numba.
+With numba a few seconds are required to compile on the fly.
-Then, acceleration is critical as shown in this output from tests comparing the statistic calculation with scipy:
+Then, acceleration is critical as shown in this output from tests comparing the Brunner Munzel statistic calculation with scipy:

 ```
 tests/stat_tests.py